Ghini/ghini.desktop-docs.i18n/doc/building.rst

 source document, and that they all reside in the directory ``local/$(LANG)/LC_MESSAGES/``.

-On the other hand, Weblate (and ourselves) prefer to have a single ``po`` file per language, and to keep them all in the same ``/po`` directory, just as we do for the software project.
+On the other hand, Weblate (and ourselves) prefers a single ``po`` file per language, and keeps them all in the same ``/po`` directory, just as we do for the software project: ``/po/$(LANG).po``.

+In order not to repeat information, and to let both systems work their natural way, we have two sets of symbolic links (git honors them).

-We solve this by means of symbolic links (git honors them).
-When a file in the documentation is updated, the ``runme.sh`` script will:
+To summarise: when a file in the documentation is updated, the ``runme.sh`` script will:

 1. copy the ``rst`` files from the software to the documentation;
 2. create a new ``pot`` file for each of the documentation files;
 3. merge all ``pot`` files into one ``doc.pot``;
 4. use the updated ``doc.pot`` to update all ``doc.po`` files (one per language);
 5. create all symbolic links:

    a. those expected by ``sphinx-intl`` in ``/local/$(LANG)/LC_MESSAGES/``
    b. those used by weblate in ``/po/$(LANG).po``